klust/windows-client-HPC/README.md

-# windows-client-HPC
+# Windows as a client system for HPC clusters

-Documentation on how to use Windows 10 as a client system for HPC clusters.
+This work-in-progress repository contains a lot of information on how Windows 10 can be used as an ideal client for HPC clusters.